ahsfar/LFCS-guide/EssentialCommands.md

 ### Summary

-* Generate a new private key and CSR
+* Generate a new private key and CSR:
    `openssl req -newkey rsa:4096 -keyout priv.key -out cert.csr`
    * Create a new RSA 4096-bit private key and generate a certificate signing request (CSR).
 Enter a password and default options as prompted.

-* Generate a self-signed certificate (option 1) `openssl req -x509 -noenc -days 365 -keyout priv.key -out kodekloud.crt`
+* Generate a self-signed certificate (option 1):
+   `openssl req -x509 -noenc -days 365 -keyout priv.key -out kodekloud.crt`
    * Create a self-signed certificate (`kodekloud.crt`) valid for 365 days using the private key (`priv.key`).

-* Generate a self-signed certificate (option 2) `openssl req -newkey rsa:4096 -x509 -days 365 -nodes -keyout priv.key -out kodekloud.crt`
+* Generate a self-signed certificate (option 2):
+   `openssl req -newkey rsa:4096 -x509 -days 365 -nodes -keyout priv.key -out kodekloud.crt`
    * Create a new RSA 4096-bit key and self-signed certificate valid for 365 days, without encryption on the private key.

-* View certificate subject
+* View certificate subject:
    `openssl x509 -noout -subject -in my.crt`
    * Display the subject information of `my.crt` without showing other details.

-* Delete a Git branch
+* Delete a Git branch:
    `git branch --delete testing`
    * Delete the local Git branch named `testing`.

-* View Git commit logs with raw diff
+* View Git commit logs with raw diff:
    `git log --raw`
    * Display the commit history with changes in raw format.

-* Merge a branch into the current branch
+* Merge a branch into the current branch:
    `git merge documentation`
    * Merge the `documentation` branch into the current branch.